 “We believe it is important to let customers decide what is of value to them,” said Ben Baldanza, Spirit’s chief executive.
 “Imagine if you went to a restaurant and all the meals came with dessert.
 That’s great if you like dessert but, if you don’t, you would prefer the option to pay less for the meal and not take the dessert.”

 So we have posted on fees for printing passes before, and it is worth noting that Spirit’s five dollar levy looks like chump change compared to Ryanair’s forty pound fee for the same service.
-As I said then, if enough customers buy into this plan, a few bucks to print the boarding pass may not be out of line if one thinks about the cost of providing the service (and, yes, I understand that cost is not the factor in setting prices).
+As I said then, if enough customers buy into this plan, a few bucks to print the boarding pass may not be out of line if one thinks about the cost of providing the service (and, yes, I understand that cost is not the only factor in setting prices).
 If printing boarding passes means staffing a counter all day and only a handful of customers opt to print their passes, then those are very expensive transactions.
 At the same time, printing one’s own pass creates value for customers since they can now skip standing in line.